The Gulfcoast Eye Care Doctors have either authored or reviewed and approved this content.

 In the early stages of a cataract, symptoms are mild and you may be able to find improvement with glasses or brighter lighting.
 However, as symptoms inevitably progress surgery is the only option for the treatment of cataracts.
 Cataract removal is one of the most commonly performed surgical procedures in the United States and is widely regarded to be safe and effective.
 During cataract surgery your eye’s natural lens is replaced with an intraocular lens implant (IOL).

-Intraocular lens implants, known as IOLs, are artificial lenses that serve as replacement for the eye’s natural lens once cataracts are removed.
+Intraocular lens implants, known as IOLs, are artificial lenses that serve as replacements for the eye’s natural lens once cataracts are removed.
 Traditional cataract surgery with a standard IOL will reverse the effects of cataracts and restore distance vision, but patients may still need glasses for reading vision or astigmatism.
 Our practice offers a full range of advanced IOLs that can allow patients to see more clearly at a variety of distances without heavy reliance on corrective eyewear.
 For patients who would like to experience LASIK-like results and reduce or eliminate their need for glasses, advanced IOLs can correct astigmatism, presbyopia, and vision at all distances!

 Cataract surgery at Gulfcoast Eye Care is performed by Dr. Manning in an outpatient surgery center.
 Upon arrival at the center, your eye will be numbed with anesthetic eye drops and you will be given a mild sedative to prepare for surgery.
 Patients are generally quite comfortable during surgery and usually feel no pain but only a pressure sensation.
 Your cataract surgeon will make a tiny incision to remove the cataract and will replace the diseased natural lens with a new, artificial IOL.
 Surgery is performed one eye at a time.
 The other eye may be treated as soon as 1-2 weeks later.
 The cataract surgery incision is self-healing and typically require no sutures.